Hyper-Builders/mcp-server-tauri/docs/api/ui-automation.md

 # UI Automation

-Control and automate your Tauri application's UI using native Tauri IPC.
+Control and automate your Tauri application's UI.
 These tools provide comprehensive automation capabilities for testing and interaction, working seamlessly across all platforms (Linux, Windows, macOS).

 ## tauri_driver_session